alexpdp7/alexpdp7/linux/using_yggdrasil_opennic_yunohost.md

 * YunoHost provides easy installation of many popular self-hosted services.

+## Notes

+The Debian README for Yggdrasil sets up a configuration without public peers.
+My testing hosts discovered each other only because they were on the same IPv4 network, probably.

 ## Caveats

 * At least be.libre only allows A, AAAA, NS, and TXT records.